CLIxIndia-Dev/qbank-lite/docs/assessment.md

                    hierarchy.

 returns:
-  - list of `BankNode` JSON objects.
+  - list of `BankNode` objects.
 Note that the IDs correspond to the `bank` IDs, though the objects are slightly different.
-Children nodes are included in the `childNodes` attribute, as a list of `BankNode` JSON objects.
+Children nodes are included in the `childNodes` attribute, as a list of `BankNode` objects.

 #### POST